 In broad strokes, if we were to consider the negative elements of each era, we have gone from undercare to overcare.
 Neither is good for horses.
 Read more about that here.

-We’ll talk more about the evolution of horses in the American landscape and lifestyle in Part II.
+In Part II, we talk more about the evolution of horses in the American landscape and lifestyle.
+Read Part II.